My Enemies & I

-My Enemies & I is an American metalcore band formed in Richmond, Virginia in 2010.
+My Enemies & I was an American metalcore band formed in Richmond, Virginia in 2010.
 Currently signed to Fearless Records, the band's lineup consists of Jeff Hill (vocals), Zach Jones (lead guitar), Brandon Sellitti (rhythm guitar), Ryan Ganster (drums), and Cameron Perry (bass).
 They have released two EPs, We Will Become Ghosts and Sick World as well as one studio album The Beast Inside.

 History

 The band signed with Fearless Records in September 2015.
 Shortly afterwards, they released their Sick World EP.

-In November 2016, the band announced they would be entering the studio with Johnny K to record their debut full length album.
+In November 2016, the band announced they would be entering the studio with Johnny K to record their debut full-length album.
 On October 13, 2017, the band announced that their debut album, The Beast Inside, will be released on November 3, 2017.
 Along with this announcement, the band released a music video for their single "Perfect".
 Upon release of The Beast Inside, the band released a music video for the song of the same name.

 On December 31, 2019, the band posted their first social media post since June 2018, teasing new music and a return.